|

 per cent of gross revenue range, some spas are at 80 per cent

-The key in planning a marketable and profitable spa is to make
+or higher.
+PLAN THE FACILITYThe key in planning a marketable and profitable spa is to make

 sure the spa is based on a well-conceived concept that is sensitive